Automotive Technology Classes

 Why Choose WyoTech’s Automotive Technology Program?

 Your new career starts with WyoTech!
-Our Automotive Technology classes focus on creating real-world skills by having you in the shop working on vehicles; coursework revolves around the auto shop.
+Our Automotive Technology classes focus on creating real-world skills by having you in the shop working on vehicles; coursework revolves around the automotive world.
 This is a truly hands-on program where you get to hone in on your talents.

 Classes are taught by experienced professionals who have worked in the automotive industry for years.
 Working directly on vehicles isn’t the only highlight of WyoTech, you also get to be part of a larger community with collaboration between fellow students and faculty.

-WyoTech has been around since 1966, allowing us to be able to develop our courses with a higher impact reached in a shorter period of time.
+WyoTech has been around since 1966, allowing us to be able to develop our courses to make a bigger impact on our students.
 At WyoTech, it takes just 9 months to complete the full Automotive Technology program and earn your diploma.
 It’s an experience unlike any other!

 Our goal at WyoTech is to educate aspiring auto technicians to be the best in the industry and work at the best companies.
 We aim to develop the future of the automotive industry right here in Laramie, WY.